asad70/TodoList-webapp/README.md

 # TodoList-webapp
-A todo list webapp in JQuery.
+A todo list webapp using JQuery.

 ### Usage
 * Click on item to mark it done.